1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 “No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, that you may be able to endure it.”
 (1 Corinthians 10:13).

-The art of scripture meditation
+• The art of scripture meditation

-Living by faith
+• Living by faith

-One of the big problems families have today is that they expect and allow their teens to live irresponsibly.
-They get money and can do what they want.
-They have not been trained to act responsibly for their time and labor.
-The same problem is with young Christians.
+Remember to keep the larger goal in mind.
+You are doing God’s work and must live by Jesus’ commands.
+Don’t turn away from following Jesus; He is faithful.
+One major issue families face today is that they expect and allow their teens to live irresponsibly.
+They give them money and let them do whatever they want.
+They haven't been taught to be responsible with their time and effort.
+The same problem exists with young Christians.

 Summary

-Each believer is actively growing spiritually; it’s normal!
+The child is unstable and needs security.
+The father has many questions and seeks solutions.
+Spiritually young believers face various temptations, but they can overcome them if they stay focused.
+Each believer is actively growing spiritually; that’s normal!
 We look sad when we fail to follow the Lord’s rules for healthy Christian living.
-Many Christians are held back because of how they wrongly handle temptations.
-This sadly becomes a default stage for many believers.
+Many Christians are held back because they handle temptations wrongly.
+Sadly, this often becomes a default stage for many believers.
 Learn to overcome temptation as Jesus did (Eph 6:16f.).
-The focus isn’t on a spiritual experience but on knowing and believing the Word of God, which comes from the knowledge of God’s Word and Bible study.
+The focus isn’t on a spiritual experience but on knowing and trusting the Word of God, which comes from studying the Bible and understanding God’s Word.
+Remember, God’s Word leads to victory, no matter how tough it is to resist temptation.
+Learn from and rely on His words.
+Here are a few questions.

-Is it possible to overcome temptation and avoid sin?
+1. Is it possible to overcome temptation and avoid sin?

 The scriptures clearly state, “You have overcome the evil one” (13).
 We might be out of his power, but we still face the evil one.
 In the Greek, there is a play on words: νεανισκοι (young one) = νενικηκατε (overcomer).
 Many of you are here amidst two extremes:

-a) Underestimate the Word: Defeated and Despairing.
+a) Underestimate the Word: Defeated and despairing.
 The key is to use your faith to overcome.

-How do I cope with these constant fights with sin?
+1. How do I cope with these constant fights with sin?
 I feel like giving up.

 Summary: 1 John 2:12-14